 Study English across Fields: Creative, Critical, and Composition

 The English Graduate program in the School of Humanities offers both MA and Ph.D. degrees, with emphasis in literature or creative writing.
 Both provide engaged course and workshop experiences, making for a lively and dynamic intellectual environment.
 We offer competitive assistantships up to $17,000 for PhD students.
-Our programs facilitate unique possibilities for scholarly and creative growth, offering classes and public forums on craft and criticism while proudly highlighting the advantages of literary scholars and creative writers studying alongside one another.
+Our programs facilitate unique possibilities for scholarly and creative growth, offering classes and public forums on craft and criticism while highlighting the advantages of literary scholars and creative writers studying alongside one another.

 Literary Study or Creative Writing, or Both

 With dedicated Graduate Faculty across primary fields of literary studies, the programs allow graduate students to either specialize in one of these fields or pursue broad preparation as a generalist.
 Our graduate programs pay particular attention to professional development, including scholarly and creative publishing.
 With its dual emphases in literature and creative writing, we offer students a uniquely hybrid experience where emerging writers and critics study alongside one another and work with specialist in either fields, preparing student for creative, academic, and professional careers.

 The graduate program houses the Center for Writers, wherein students pursue emphases in either fiction or poetry.
 Our distinguished faculty offers workshops in fiction, non-fiction, and poetry, along with courses in craft, literary forms, and teaching creative writing.
 The program is also home to the Mississippi Review, a nationally recognized literary magazine.
 We also offer advanced studies in children’s literature, with an array of faculty with teaching and research interests in children’s literature.
 Our graduate students also enjoy research access to the internationally recognized de Grummond Collection of Children’s Literature.